Updates from Oxfordshire County Council:

 For an overview of this illness and guidance on symptoms, how to avoid catching or spreading the virus, stay at home advice and details of the NHS 111 Coronavirus service please see www.nhs.uk/conditions/coronavirus-covid-19/

-The Government website has information on how to protect yourself and others, employment and financial support, businesses and other organisations, healthcare workers and carers, travel, checking on how coronavirus is affecting public services and how you can help.
-Please see www.gov.uk/coronavirus
+For the latest Government guidance please visit www.gov.uk/coronavirus This website has information on how to protect yourself and others, employment and financial support, businesses and other organisations, healthcare workers and carers, and travel.

 If you, your family, or neighbours need any assistance during this time, please do contact the Parish Council, who is coordinating the local village support efforts.
 You can email the Parish Clerk on email@example.com or you can call and leave a message on 01844 873690 (please ensure you leave your name and contact details).